SirSwish/UC-MapPainter/README.md

 - **Load Map**: Use the "Load Map" option from the File menu to load an existing .iam file.
 The application will automatically detect the world (if available).
 If a world is not detected, you will be prompted to enter one.
 - **Select Textures**: Once the grid is loaded, select textures to paint with from the right-hand side.
 The selected texture box will update accordingly.
 Rotate the texture using the buttons underneath the selected texture.
 - **Zoom**: Use the Zoom In/Zoom Out buttons to view higher resolution maps (use sparingly to avoid performance issues).
-- **Save Map**: When satisfied with the paint job, save back to a .iam file using the "Save Map" option.
+- **Save Map**: When satisfied with the edits, save back to a .iam file using the "Save Map" or "Save As" File option.
 You can also export the map file to an image.

 ## Instructions
 ### Starting a New Map